Your avoidant wife isn’t a bitch.

 For what?
 So I could speedily find a new woman who can hopefully provide these things… a woman who wants what I want?

 Lost of men do this.
 Close to half in fact.
-I have no judgement for what others do or have done, this just wasn’t something I was willing to do.
+I have no judgment for what others do or have done, this just wasn’t something I was willing to do.

 Til death do us part?
 Yes please!